Cozy Living Room Ideas

 2.)
 Add texture

-Texture is important to warm up a space, but not just when it comes to a blanket or a pillow.
+Texture is important and a simple way to warm up a space, but not just when it comes to a soft throw or a pillow.
 Wicker baskets, leather stools, velvet pillows, fur blankets, window treatments, you get the jist.

 Pretend your room is vanilla ice cream….throw some sprinkles and whip cream on that and make your room a flipping hot fudge sundae.

 Now I am hungry for a hot fudge sundae